halfwhole/personal-site/_posts/2020-07-20-probability-monad.md

 We can represent this distribution as a list of outcome-probability pairs `[(x, p)]`, where `x` represents an outcome and `p` represents its probability.
-For example, the distribution of a fair coin can be represented as `[('H', 1 % 2), ('T', 1 % 2)]`.
+For example, the distribution of tossing a fair coin can be represented as `[('H', 1 % 2), ('T', 1 % 2)]`.

 - The outcome can have a polymorphic type `a`, as it may be any type we wish.